Essential Practices for Quality Assurance and Control In Construction

 Difference between quality assurance and quality control

 While both are essential for delivering a quality final product, they operate differently.
-The difference between quality control and quality assurance is that QC is a corrective tool utilized by inspectors and project engineers.
-At the same time, QA is a management tool that involves systematic activities to prevent defects before they occur.
+Quality control (QC) is a corrective tool utilized by inspectors and project engineers, while quality assurance (QA) is a management tool that involves systematic activities to prevent defects before they occur.

 Using quality assurance and control in construction brings several benefits to construction sites:

-2. Efficiency Boost: Having clear rules and procedures helps construction projects run smoother, saving time and reducing waste by reducing rework.
+2. Efficiency Boost: Clear rules and procedures help construction projects run smoother, saving time and reducing waste by reducing rework.

 3. Happy Customers: Meeting client demands with high-quality results increases customer satisfaction.
 Satisfied customers are more willing to recommend your construction company to others.